arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 #### 3. Final Prediction

-1. Residual Fusion: The outputs of BMHA are concatenated and added back to the original multimodal feature as a residual connection:
+Using Residual Fusion, the outputs of BMHA are concatenated and added back to the original multimodal feature as a residual connection:

    $$D_{\text{final}} = [A_{av}, A_{at}, A_{vt}] + D$$

-2. Deep Neural Network (DNN): The fused representation is passed through a three-layer DNN for the final sentiment prediction.
+Lastly, the fused representation is passed through a three-layer DNN for the final sentiment prediction.

-The field of audio-visual sentiment analysis continues to evolve rapidly, offering exciting possibilities for understanding human emotions across various domains.
-Let's explore some additional aspects of this technology:

 ## Applications

 ### Understanding Emotional Arcs in Movies (MIT Media Lab)

+The field of audio-visual sentiment analysis continues to evolve rapidly, leading to many exciting possibilities for understanding human emotions across various domains.
+Here, we'll explore some additional aspects of this technology!

 Using data from over 500 Hollywood films and 1500 Vimeo shorts, researchers at the MIT Media Lab created "emotional arcs" to map the ebb and flow of sentiment across a story.
 These arcs were generated by combining audio features (e.g., speech tone, background score) with visual valence cues (e.g., lighting, actor expressions).
 By clustering films into six optimal categories, they discovered emotional patterns tied to genres, such as "Adventure" and "Romantic Comedy," and demonstrated that films with specific arc shapes garnered higher audience engagement and comments on Vimeo.

-For instance:
+For example:
 - **Evaluation Results**: Emotional spikes correlated with narrative engagement, achieving a precision rate of 75.8%.
 - **Integration of Audio-Visual Features**: Accuracy in sentiment alignment improved by 18% when combining movie embeddings with unimodal models.